Enter-tainer/hubakc/README.md

 # GitHub AuthorizedKeysCommand (hubakc)

 Heavily inspired by https://github.com/sequencer/gitakc .
 It allows someone login to the server using their **ssh keys on GitHub**.
+When it fails to run, sshd will fallback to the local authorized_keys file.

 1. Put config.toml in `/etc/hubakc/config.toml`, and add user map.
 2. Put the binary in `/usr/local/bin/hubakc`.
 Make sure that the owner is root and the permission is `755`.